diMosella/docker-homecloud/README.md

 ## Nextcloud and BitWarden Docker installation

-Nextcloud and Bitwarden Docker installation will install Nextcloud and Bitwarden_rs to your server running them in Docker containers.
+Nextcloud and Bitwarden Docker installation will install Nextcloud, Restic and Bitwarden_rs to your server running them in Docker containers.

 Initially forked from [https://github.com/ONLYOFFICE/docker-onlyoffice-owncloud](https://github.com/ONLYOFFICE/docker-onlyoffice-owncloud), since then NextCloud and OnlyOffice provided a better integration / installation via Apps.
 Now, the instructions (like adding fonts) are from [Nextcloud DocumentServer app](https://github.com/nextcloud/documentserver_community).

 For instruction on Restic (for backup) see [Restic documentation](https://restic.readthedocs.io/en/latest/index.html)

 ## Requirements